aws/aws-sdk-ruby/UPGRADING.md

 # Upgrade Notes

+## `aws-sdk-core` - v2.10.0

+* This update respects the `AWS_PROFILE` environment variable when using the default credential provider chain.
+Before, due to a logic bug, the default credential provider chain would use the `'default'` profile, even if the `AWS_PROFILE` environment variable was set.
+Directly constructing credentials using the `Aws::SharedConfig` or `Aws::SharedCredentials` classes did not have this issue.

+  After this change, you could see a change in default behavior when constructing clients if you have the `AWS_PROFILE` environment variable set and use the default credential provider chain to construct your client.
+If this is the case for you, you should ensure that the `AWS_PROFILE` environment variable is set to the correct value for your use case, or you should construct credential objects directly during client construction.
+If the `AWS_PROFILE` environment variable is not set in your runtime environment, you are not affected by this change.

 ## `aws-sdk-core` - v2.5.0

 * Due to customer requests, and an analysis of the tradeoffs, we're changing the